Luracast/Restler/README.md

 > 1. If you do not want the additional formats and BDD tools you can include
 >    `--no-dev` to enforce exclusion of dev packages.
 >
-> 2. If you want to try the bleading edge v3 branch or any of the feature
+> 2. If you want to try the bleeding edge v3 branch or any of the feature
 >    branches include `3.x-dev` or `dev-features/html` in the above command

 #### Option 2.
 Downloading from github

-Once Composer is installed, download the [latest version]() of the Restler framework and extract its contents into a directory on your server.
-Next, in the root of your Restler project, run the `php composer.phar install` (or `composer install`) command to install all of the framework's dependencies.
+Once installing Composer, download the [latest version](https://github.com/Luracast/Restler/releases) of the Restler framework and extract its contents into a directory on your server.
+Next, in the root of your Restler project, run the `php composer.phar install` (or `composer install --no-dev`) command to install all the framework's dependencies.
 This process requires Git to be installed on the server to successfully complete the installation.

 If you want to update the Restler framework, you may issue the `php composer.phar update` command.

-> **Note:-** If are not allowed to install composer and git on your server, you
+> **Note:-** If you can't install **composer** and or **git** on your server, you
 > can install and run them on your development machine.
 The resulting files and
 > folders can be uploaded and used on the server.

 ### 3. Configure

-Ideally public folder should be mapped as your web root, It is optional, but recommended to avoid exposing unneeded files and folders.
+Ideally, public folder should be mapped as your web root, It is optional, but advisable to avoid exposing unneeded files and folders.

-### 4. Try it out
+### 4. Try it out.

 Try the live examples in your localhost

-### 5. Run some test
+### 5. Run some test.

 Update the base_url specified in `behat.yml` and then try the following command